ryan-fergerson/carchi/README.md

 # Carchi, Chat archive

-Save your ChatGPT conversations for backup and to do your own personal data analytics.

-Search through your conversations using PostgreSQL's full-text searching features.
+Carchi is a tool for saving your ChatGPT conversations for backup and personal data analytics.
+It also enables you to search through your conversations using PostgreSQL's full-text searching features.

+Carchi operates in two modes: `archive` and `server`.

+In `archive` mode, Carchi imports conversation data from a provided ZIP file into a database.
+The input data is structured in JSON format based on the data export from the ChatGPT web application.

+In `server` mode, Carchi starts a web server to provide a user interface for querying and analyzing the saved conversations.

 ## Overview

-This program imports conversation data from a provided ZIP file into a database.
-The input data is structured in JSON format based on the data export from the ChatGPT web application.
+In `archive` mode, the program reads the input from a ZIP file provided as a command-line argument.
+The ZIP file should contain a JSON file named "conversations.json".
+The input data is parsed into a slice of `Conversation` objects, and these objects are inserted into the database.

+In `server` mode, the program starts a web server to provide an interactive user interface.
+The user can use this interface to query and analyze the saved conversations.

 ## Structure of Input Data